Ecommerce Schema Markup: What It Is and How to Use It?

 Product Schema

-Our product page is like a busy store shelf.
-And your product schema markup is like a label telling Google exactly what it’s looking at.
-Instead of guessing, search engines get a neatly packaged description of your product, complete with necessary details shoppers care about.
-Reviews, price, ratings, for instance.
-The result is clear visibility, better indexing, more rich and appealing results that are easy to comprehend for both search engines as well as users.
+Our product page is like a busy store shelf, and your product schema markup is like a label telling Google exactly what it’s looking at.
+Instead of guessing, search engines get a neatly packaged description of your product, complete with the necessary fields shoppers care about.
+Reviews, price, and ratings, for instance.
+The result is clear visibility, better indexing, and richer and more appealing results that are easy to comprehend for both search engines and users.

-At its core, Product Schema tells Google the essentials.
+At its core, product schema tells Google the essentials.
 It contains the product name, SKU, GTIN, brand, and images.
 Combined, these signals help search engines understand the item in the same tidy way a store manager categorizes inventory.
-When these attributes are structured well, Google can connect your product to the right searches and display richer, more informative snippets.
+When you structure these attributes well, Google connects your product to the right searches and displays richer, more informative snippets.

 Here’s what most stores include when setting up Product Schema markup: